 State MAEP funding is not intended to pay for administrator and superintendent salaries.
 That portion of the base student cost is paid out of each district’s local contribution.

-State funding provided to school districts outside of the MAEP includes allocations for teacher supplies, the National Board Certification Program, early childhood education initiatives, and the operations of the Mississippi Department of Education.
+State funding provided outside of the MAEP includes allocations for teacher supplies, salary supplements for the National Board Certification Program, early childhood education initiatives, literacy coaches and training, and the operations of the Mississippi Department of Education.

 The 60% Myth

 Politicians often use the percent of the state budget that is dedicated to public schools as evidence of their support of K-12 education.
 Many claim that education makes up over 60% of the total state budget.
 That is simply not true.
 While it is true that all of education – including universities and community colleges – makes up about 55% of the General Fund portion of the state budget, the General Fund represents less than 1/2 of the total state budget, exclusive of federal funds.
 Many state taxes and fees are diverted to special funds and are not considered a part of the General Fund appropriations.
 But this diverted revenue, like General Fund revenue, is made up of state taxes and fees paid by the people of Mississippi.
 It is simply diverted to specific state agencies rather than going into the General Fund.

 Including all state taxes and fees, and excluding federal funds, pre-k through grade 12 education makes up about 22% of the state budget.

 In 1997, the Mississippi Legislature passed the Mississippi Adequate Education Program (MAEP) in an attempt to address two primary problems: low student achievement and inequity among school districts.

 In 1997, Mississippi school children were being outperformed by children in other states.
 Almost every other state was spending more per student than was Mississippi, though most of those states faced fewer challenges.